How to Improve Air Quality in a House: 9 Tested & Proven Tips

 6. Keep your home clean

-If you have dust, fur, pet dander and other types of dirt all over the place, then buying appliances will not matter.
+If you have dust, fur, pet dander, and other types of dirt all over the place, then buying appliances will not matter.
 You need to keep your rooms as clean as possible.

 Consider how your rugs and carpets are made.
 They have so many spaces between the fibers and the threads.
-Therefore, indoor allergens, dirt and other things can be trapped inside these spaces.
+Therefore, indoor allergens, dirt, and other things can be trapped inside these spaces.

 Clean under the furniture keenly.
-These are some of the hard to reach places and they collect dust over time.
+These are some of the hard-to-reach places and they collect dust over time.

 The problem is that this is fine dust, which is blown back inside, and you inhale it.
 You need to clean up thoroughly to enjoy better air quality.